oilandsugar/ritual-dust/content/works/illustration/dunwich-horror.md

 desc = "Illustration inspired by the Dunwich Horror by H.P.
 Lovecraft"
 +++

-Illustration inspired by the Dunwich Horror by H.P.
+Illustration inspired by [The Dunwich Horror](https://www.hplovecraft.com/writings/fiction/dh.aspx) by H.P.
 Lovecraft.
 This piece was the first I drew in an ongoing series of scenes from Lovecraft novels.
 I was drawn to this one because of it's folk-horror elements and the rural setting.
 I had fun integrating sigils referring to the occult litterature used by the Wheatleys to conjure cosmic horrors.

 ![Old barn in front of a tall hill with standing stone from which a cosmic horror emerges](/img/illustration/dunwich-horror/dunwich-horror.jpg "Old barn in front of a tall hill with standing stone from which a cosmic horror emerges")